Dvd-Znf/Matrix-Multiplication-Project/README.md

 New - register a new value for an integer or matrix
 Show - show a integer or a matrix
 Addition - show the sum of two matrices
+Transpose - show transpose of a matrix
 Trace - show the trace of a matrix
 Multiplication - multiply a matrix by an integer or by another matrix
 ## To be added:
 - [ ] Verbose mode/switch
-- [ ] Add matrix transpose function
+- [X] Add matrix transpose function
 - [ ] Non-interactive mode, which should be compatible with the Unix pipeline
 ## How to install
 ### Dependecies: